 2020

-Despite dealing with all the covid-19 restarints we managed to put on the UK's largest mass participation socially distanced event inside Kew Gardens.
+Despite dealing with all the covid-19 restraints RUN-FEST managed to put on the UK's largest mass participation socially distanced event inside Kew Gardens.

 2020